 What is the best way to minimize downtime of equipment and facilities?

 Taking precautions can reduce the likelihood of equipment downtime.
 A computerized maintenance management system (CMMS) can minimize equipment downtime in many ways.
 Let’s explore how exactly.

 1. Leveraging Centralized Data and Improving the Information Flow

 It is vital that you have the data.
 Your team needs a central place to track whenever they perform maintenance, order spare parts, notice an underperforming asset or do anything else that involves downtime.
 This will help you to collect accurate data.
 The more managers and technicians understand the maintenance activities over the lifecycle of an asset, the faster you can start to notice trends that can help you formulate a predictive maintenance strategy.

 Poor preventive measures often result in unplanned maintenance.
 However, without a complete picture of the asset's historical data, it is impossible to determine the appropriate level of preventive maintenance.
 Organizing and analyzing this data can be hard with pen and paper systems or spreadsheets, often resulting in unreliable, inaccurate numbers and delays.

-Maintaining your equipment may be easier if you use a CMMS.
+Maintaining your equipment may be easier if you use a CMMS which is one of the ways of how to reduce downtime.
 No more lost paper documents, multiple spreadsheets, or endless email chains.
 With the right software solution, you can store information about all your equipment and its maintenance requirements in a single database.
 This data can be accessed at any time by an authorized person.

 2. Having Digital Resources at Your Fingertips